 There are a variety of ways to take travel money to the UK so the option that best suits you depends on your needs, the duration of your trip, and the amount of money you plan to take.

 The best ways to carry British pounds include:

-- Using a bank debit card to withdraw money from local ATMs.
+- Using a bank debit card to withdraw money from local ATMs in the UK.

 - Using a credit card for big ticket purchases.

 - Buying British pounds back home before you leave.